 - Prepares students to specialize in studies for their long-term goals that can lead to rewarding careers in social work, the FBI, pre-law, homeland security, and emergency management; and

 - Is best for those individuals who want to pursue a challenging career in a criminal justice profession.
 Criminal justice is today’s new liberal arts degree.

-The Associate of Applied Science (AAS) degree offers the educational foundation needed in policing, social work, corrections, probation and parole.
-In addition, there are certificates that focus on educational direction and are centered around professional fields.
+The Associate of Applied Science (AAS) degree offers the educational foundation needed in policing, social work, corrections, probation, and parole.
+In addition, the program has certificates that focus on educational direction and are centered around professional fields.

 A working police officer who has completed a basic police academy and passed the state’s licensing exam may be eligible to earn credit for prior learning through San Jacinto College once he or she completes six hours of criminal justice courses.
 Students may contact the Department Chair for more information.

 - Social Workers